Alpaca-Studio/UnitySysAPI/README.md

-# UnitySysAPI
+# Sys API for Unity
 ##### Version: v1.0.3 | Requirements: Unity5+

 ## About
 The **_Sys API_** is essentially an API layer for the _UnityEngine_.
-The _Sys_ class is added as a part of the _UnityEngine_ namespace.
 The Sys API adds new an array of new methods as well as alternatives some older ones.
+The _Sys_ class lies within the _UnityEngine_ namespace, so it will already be imported into your scripts, you could also choose to import the Sys class using `using UnityEngine.Sys;` in C#, or `import UnityEngine.Sys;` in Javascript.

 For example, saving a screenshot via `Application.CaptureScreenshot(“Screenshot.png”)` works pretty well and is very easy to use.
 However if you wanna dictate where you save that screenshot, you will have to jump through a few hoops.
 But with the Sys API you can simply use: